georgernstgraf/watchtracker/README.md

 ## Changelog

 -   2023-09-23

+    -   cleanup: colors
+    -   bugfix: catches in save & delete Method in Watchrecod do nothing
     -   Fix: Selector does not need to be populated always

 -   2023-09-15

     -   fix: after deleting rows, the total calc is not correct